 Almost all the studies used a case-control method to try and answer this question.

 What does that mean?
 They took a group of children who had varicella and the outcome of interest (invasive GAS infection, severe SSTI), and compared them to a group of children who had varicella and did not get these outcomes, seeing which groups were more likely to have had ibuprofen.

 The studies are pretty heterogeneous, so unsurprisingly the results varied.
 One study found no association.
 Most found an association between ibuprofen exposure and severe GAS/SSTI with an Odds Ratio of between 2 and 5 (one had an OR of 10, but the study was too small to trust).

 So, what’s the controversy?

 These studies all found an association, but they generally all suffer from the same big problem, which is confounding by indication.

-There have also been suggestions that easing of symptoms with ibuprofen, may have delayed initial medical consultation for complications at an earlier stage, which could have prevented subsequent hospitalisation.
+There have also been suggestions that easing of symptoms with ibuprofen, may have delayed initial medical consultation for complications at an earlier stage, which could have prevented subsequent hospitalization.

 So how can we answer this question definitively?
-We probably can’t without randomising children to ibuprofen vs paracetamol in the setting of varicella, which is not likely to happen.
+We probably can’t without randomizing children to ibuprofen vs paracetamol in the setting of varicella, which is not likely to happen.

 How do we manage this potential risk?